cheat-sheets/writing-cheat-sheet/README.md

 *Example*: It happened because people organized and voted for better prospects; because leaders enacted smart, forward looking policies; because people's perspectives opened up, and with them, societies did too.

+## Steps in the Writing Process

+1. Prewriting (70% of the time)
+  - Collect, synthesize, and organize information
+  - Brainstorm take-home messages
+  - Work out ideas away from the computer
+  - Develop a roadmap/outline
+1. Writing the first draft (10% of the time)
+  - Putting your facts and ideas together in organized prose
+1. Revision (20% of the time)
+  - Read you work out loud
+  - Get rid of clutter
+  - Do a verb check
+  - Get feedback from others

 ## Resources